SaulVas/ICS2000-Source-Code/Documentation/Report.md

 - Redundancy/Overlap -> 17.87%
 - Compute Time -> 8.08 seconds

 These results are acceptable.
-100% total coverage was required in order to dtate we surveyed the whole area, while a redundacy of 18% of the area is quite high but a necessary trade off for better computation time and better object detection recall.
+100% total coverage was required in order to state we surveyed the whole area, while a redundacy of 18% of the area is quite high but a necessary trade off for better computation time and better object detection recall.

 #### K-Means Clustering of Picture Points